0xArjunn/Siman-Game/README.md

 ==> Leveling Up:

--With each correct sequence, the player advances to the next level, and the game adds another button to the sequence.
+- With each correct sequence, the player advances to the next level, and the game adds another button to the sequence.